 Unfortunately, there are countless situations where another person’s negligence could cause the death of someone you love.
 However, many wrongful death accidents share similarities.
 Some common causes of wrongful death accidents in Queens include:

 - Defective product accidents

 - Construction accidents

-When you partner with an attorney from the Law Office of Cohen & Jaffe, they will conduct a full investigation into the causes of the accident to determine liability and how to move forward with your case.
+When you partner with a wrongful death lawyer from the Law Office of Cohen & Jaffe, they will conduct a full investigation into the causes of the accident to determine liability and how to move forward with your case.